-SkyCity fire: Fire and Emergency NZ upscale blaze to 5th alarm
+SkyCity fire: Fire and Emergency NZ upscale blaze to 6th alarm

-The SkyCity inferno has reached the maximum "fifth alarm" - with more than 20 fire engines at the scene of the blaze, believed to have been ignited by a worker's blowtorch.
+The SkyCity inferno has reached the maximum "sixth alarm" - with more than 20 fire engines at the scene of the blaze, believed to have been ignited by a worker's blowtorch.

 The worker is believed to have gone on a smoko break while laying down waterproofing material on the roof of the Convention Centre - but he left the blowtorch unattended, sparking the massive inferno.